Healthcare Spending Statistics: How Much America Pays to Stay Healthy

 While the average cost varies by state, the latest data from 2025 shows that the costs have gone significantly up in recent years.

-66.5% of all bankruptices in the US in 2024 were caused by medical bills.
+66.5% of all bankruptices in the US were caused by medical bills.

 (World Population Review)

-It is estimated that more than half a million Americans file for bankruptcy each year because they are unable to handle their medical debts.
+It is estimated that more than half a million Americans filed for bankruptcy each year prior to 2025 because they were unable to handle their medical debts.
+While healthcare-related business bankruptcies fell 21% in 2025, individual medical debt remains a primary driver of household financial distress.

 The US spends more on healthcare than any other wealthy nation, and yet it has the lowest life expectancy rate.